 We love a cuppa just as much as you do, so tea and coffee are most definitely on the cards!
 However, do be mindful about what you’re adding to your hot drinks.
 Ten cups of tea a day with three sugars could easily add up to 300 calories on sugar alone, which could set your weight loss effort back considerably.

-Try drinking your tea and coffee black, or with a splash of milk, with no sugar or sweetener.
+Try drinking your tea and coffee without sugar or sweetener.
 Trust us, it’s weird at first… but you’ll get used to it.
 Plus, it’s much better for your health in the long run.
 If you struggle, gradually reduce the amount of sugar you use to give your taste buds some time to adapt.

 So what about alcohol?
 We all enjoy a glass or two at the weekend and that’s ok in moderation, but do try to cut it out during the week.
 A glass of red or a gin & tonic at the weekend won’t derail your weight loss goals, but excessive drinking will.
 And if you’re up for the challenge, going teetotal is the absolute best thing you can do for health and weight loss.